-The Trail Of Honor has been host to many veterans who have been Medal Of Honor Recipients, Ex-POWs, Navy Cross Recipient and surviving members of previous wars such as the, Tuskegee Airman WWII and Pearl Harbor WWII.
+The Trail of Honor has hosted many veterans who have been Medal of Honor Recipients, Ex-POWs, Navy Cross Recipient and surviving members of previous wars such as the, Tuskegee Airman WWII and Pearl Harbor WWII.
 It is such a great honor to have these gentlemen and ladies educate us on their experiences during combat.
 Their sacrifice will never be forgotten.

 The American Civil War marks the first time that a Medal of Honor was issued.
 It is the highest military decoration presented by the United States government to a member of its armed forces.
 To receive such an honor, a recipient must risk his or her own life and go beyond the call of duty in action against an enemy of the United States.

-The Trail Of Honor has been host to the following veterans over they years, many of which will be present at this year’s events.
+The Trail of Honor has hosted the following veterans over the years, many of which will be present at this year’s events.